Delhi Cong vice-president, party's two newly-elected councillors join AAP | Politics

 - India

-Days after the MCD polls, the Congress' Delhi unit vice-president Ali Mehdi and its two newly elected councillors joined the Aam Aadmi Party on Friday.
+In a jolt to the Congress days after being drubbed in the MCD polls, the party's Delhi unit vice president Ali Mehdi and two newly-elected councillors joined the Aam Aadmi Party on Friday.

-At a press conference, AAP leader Durgesh Pathak said they decided to join his party after seeing the work done by Delhi Chief Minister Arvind Kejriwal.
+The two Congress councillors -- Sabila Begum and Nazia Khatoon -- along with Mehdi, joined the AAP, taking its tally in the MCD to 136.
+The anti-defection law does not apply to the Municipal Corporation of Delhi polls.
+AAP leader Durgesh Pathak said the Congress leaders decided to join his party after seeing the work done by Delhi Chief Minister Arvind Kejriwal.

-''We have invited the BJP and Congress to work for the betterment of Delhi.
-I am very happy to announce that Delhi Congress vice-president Ali Mehdi and the party's two newly elected councillors Sabila Begum and Nazia Khatoon are joining AAP,'' Pathak said.
+''We have invited the BJP and the Congress to work for the betterment of Delhi.
+I am very happy to announce that Delhi Congress vice-president Ali Mehdi and the party's two newly elected councillors Sabila Begum and Nazia Khatoon are joining the AAP,'' Pathak said at a press conference.

+He said Nehru Vihar block president Aleem Ansari, Delhi Congress executive member Haji Khushnood, Mustafabad block president Javed Chowdhary and Shiv Vihar block president Ashok Baghel are also joining the AAP. ''I heartily welcome everyone to the AAP.
+We will work more strongly and effectively in the MCD with their cooperation,'' said Pathak.

-Sabila Begum won from ward number 243, Mustafabad, and Nazia Khatoon won from ward number 245, Brij Puri.
-The Congress managed to win nine seats in the recent MCD polls.
+Sabila Begum won from ward number 243 - Mustafabad while Khatoon won from ward number 245 -- Brij Puri.

 Mehdi said he decided to join AAP as he wants development in his area.